koptelovmax/AgriCode/README.md

 - **pages/Paragraphs.py** -- text annotation for 7 and 15 classes using the Paragraph method

 - **pages/Sentences.py** -- text annotation for 7 and 15 classes using the Sentence method

-## Data availability

-### Processed data (to reconstruct data augmentation and evaluation):

-- **workflow/data/7-classes** -- original and augmented train and test data for both the Paragraph and Sentence methods in the 7-class setting

-- **workflow/data/15-classes** -- original and augmented train and test data for both the Paragraph and Sentence methods in the 15-class setting

-## To reconstruct the experiments

-### Model learning and evaluation for the 7-class setting:

-1) Put the code and the data from the **workflow/** directory to your google drive

-2) Fix the data set names in "Open the data" section in *segment_classification (7 classes).ipynb* or *segment_classification (15 classes).ipynb* depending on the setting

-3) Run in Google Colab, for the 7-class setting:

-`segment_classification (7 classes).ipynb > Runtime > Run all`

-for the 15-class setting:

-`segment_classification (15 classes).ipynb > Runtime > Run all`

 ## To run the web application on a local machine: